emiolasamson3-maker/emiolasamson3.github.io/README.md

 **Order Efficiency:** The "Order Status By Category" pie chart shows a relatively even split across five categories, suggesting a diverse but stable product movement.

-**Dashboard Overview:**The dashboard provides a 360-degree view of the sales ecosystem through five key visualizations:
+**Dashboard Overview:**The dashboard provides a 360-degree view of the sales ecosystem through five key visualizations

 **Sales by Country:** A bar chart identifying geographic performance.